Free Digital ID age checks

 We believe legislators should look further than ID verification and recognise effective methods that protect people’s privacy.
 People should just be able to share their age, without also sharing their name, address or other personal details.
 This is exactly what our Digital ID empowers people to do.
 It’s a new approach to age assurance which is better for everyone, and we’re proud to lead the way in privacy-preserving age checks.

-With Digital ID apps, like Yoti (and EasyID in the UK), people only have to verify their identity details once.
-They can then use the app as proof of age, without sharing additional personal information.
-This ‘data minimisation’ approach is better for everyone; it’s more private for individuals and gives businesses the limited details they need to be compliant.
+With Digital ID apps, like Yoti (and Post Office EasyID and Lloyds Bank Smart ID in the UK), people only have to verify their details once.
+They can then use the app as proof of age, without sharing any other personal information.
+This ‘data minimisation’ approach is better for everyone; it’s more private for individuals and gives businesses the details they need to comply with regulations.
 They do not need to ask for, or store, sensitive personal information.

 Armed with a Digital ID, people will have an easier and safer way to prove their age.
 They’ll be more protected from identity theft and fraud, and have greater control over their personal data.